tweag/sparkle/spark/posts/hello-sparkle.md

     of having Spark store datasets of bytestrings that could only be understood by our Haskell code out of the box, unless using a CBOR library in other languages as well.

-  In addition to that, we would implement support for other RDD operations that take functions as arguments, in order to offer a warm "Haskelly" API.

 ## Conclusion